mik-p/wn-sanctum-tokens-plugin/README.md

 # wn-sanctum-tokens-plugin

-Add Laravel Sanctum API Tokens to Winter.Users to allow API Auth via Sanctum tokens for front end users
+Add Laravel Sanctum API Tokens to Winter.Users to allow API Auth via Sanctum tokens for front end users.
+It is useful if you need API Bearer Token Auth and don't want to go with OAuth2.

+### depends on

-## depends on
+This plugin depends on Laravel Sanctum for tokens
 This plugin depends on the Winter.User plugin for users

 ## usage